The multiproximal linearization method for convex composite problems: Introduction

 Studying this method presents several serious difficulties.
 First $g$ {may not have} full domain (contrary to what is assumed in \cite{Burke:1995,Li:2002,Drusvyatskiy:2016,Drusvyatskiy:20162}), which reflects the fact that subproblems may feature ``moving constraint sets".
 Even though moving constraints are very common in sequential convex programming, we did not find any genuine results on complexity in the literature.
 Secondly the nature of our algorithm rises new issues concerning qualification conditions (and subsequently on the role of Lagrange multipliers in the complexity analysis).
 The qualification condition we consider is surprisingly simple to state, yet non trivial to study:

-This Slater's like condition is specific to situations when $g$ is monotone and was already used in \cite[Theo\-rem~2]{hiriart2006note} to provide formulas for computing the Legendre transform of com\-po\-si\-te functions.
+This Slater's like condition is specific to situations when $g$ is monotone and was already used in \cite[Theo\-rem~2]{hiriart2006note} to provide formulas for computing the Legendre transform of com\-po\-si\-te functions and in \cite{BGW} to study stable duality and chain rule.
 Under this condition, we establish a complexity result of the form $O(\frac{1}{k})$ whose constant term depends on the geometry of $\PP$ through a quantity combining various curvature constants of the components of $F$ with the multipliers attached to the subproblems.
 When $g$ is finite and Lipschitz continuous, the complexity boils down to

-where $\text{\rm Lip}(g)$ is the Lipschitz constant of $g$.
+where $L_g$ is the Lipschitz constant of $g$.
 The exact same analysis leads to improved bounds if the outer function $g$ has a favorable structure, such as the {coordinatewise} maximum, in which case, the numerator reduces to $\max_{i=1,\ldots,m}\{L_i\}$.
 To our knowledge, these results were missing from the {literature}.

 We study further the boundedness properties of the sequences generated by {\alg .} We derive in particular quantitative bounds on the multipliers for hard constrained\footnote{Here, hard constraints means that only feasible point can be considered, contrasting with infeasible methods (e.g., \cite{auslender2013extended,toint14}).} problems.
 This allows us in turn to derive complexity estimates for sequential convex methods in convex nonlinear programming such as the moving balls method \cite{Auslender:10} and its nonsmooth objective variant \cite{shefi2016dual}.
 To put this into perspective, the only feasible methods for nonlinear programming which come with such explicit estimates are, to the best of our knowledge, interior point methods (see \cite{nesterov1994interior,ye} and references therein).